jorroll/rschedule/README.md

 # rSchedule

+**Still pre-1.0 release**

 A javascript library, written in typescript, for working with recurring dates.
 Rules can be imported / exported in [ICAL](https://tools.ietf.org/html/rfc5545) spec format, and Rule objects themselves adhere to the javascript iterator protocol.

+At this point, the library's core functionality is feature complete and *fairly* stable, though I'm still tweaking it in places ahead of a 1.0 release as I dog food it in my own app.
+If you're looking for something more mature, check out [rrulejs](https://github.com/jakubroztocil/rrule).

 **[See the wiki page for more info.](https://gitlab.com/john.carroll.p/rschedule/wikis/home#installation)**